wlyra/pencil_tutorial/1-setting-up-general.md

 	cd ~/pencil-code
 	source sourceme.sh

-Next add these lines to your ~/.bash_profile
+Next add these lines to your ~/.bashrc (or ~/.bash_profile if bashrc does not exist)

 	export PENCIL_HOME=~/pencil-code
 	export PATH="$PENCIL_HOME/bin:$PENCIL_HOME/utils:$PATH"